tedhavelka/directory-bookmarker/README.md

 ## WHERE SUPPORTED:
- Works in Unix and Linux shell environments, typically installed in given user's home directory.
+Works in Unix and Linux shell environments, including Gitbash on Windows hosts.
+Typically installed in given user's home directory.
 Won't automatically run by its presence alone, but easy to activate automatically at login by sourcing this script from a standard shell login script such as .bashrc.

 ## INSTALL AND ENABLING:
 Typical installation steps include,
 (1)  copy the main script 'dot-bashrc-amendments.sh' to given user's home directory.
 (2)  amend .bashrc and or .bash_login script to include stanzas which test for and source this main script.
+An example of stanzas or lines added to source this script is,
+'''
+if [ -f dot-bashrc-amendments.sh ]; then
+  . dot-bashrc-amendments.sh
+fi
+'''
 Note that the main script can also be installed in some alternate directory, such as a subdirectory of the end user or a shared system directly like /usr/local/bin or /usr/local/bin/startup.
 If this is done then the path alternate path will need to be expressed in the added stanzas in .bashrc and or .bash_login.